Frequently Asked Questions

 15. Do I really need to submit a WES evaluation of my (non-US institution) transcript?

 While not required, we do recommend WES evaluations from non-US institutions.
-Applicants will upload the WES evaluation to the application following the same processed referenced in FAP #14.
+Applicants will upload the WES evaluation to the application following the same process referenced in FAP #14.
 All transcripts must be either issued in English by the university or be accompanied by a translator notarization if not translated directly by the university.

 16. Can I be offered conditional admission?

 No, we do not offer conditional admission.

-17. I am non-US citizen; can I still apply to a graduate program?
+17. I am a non-US citizen; can I still apply to a graduate program?

 Yes, we welcome applications from all applicants irrespective of citizenship status.
 The application requirements are the same for all applicants.